Szybet/niAudio/apps-on-kobo/qt-setup.md

 Everything thanks to Rain92 from his UltimateMangaReader project
 - https://github.com/Rain92/UltimateMangaReader

+## 0.5 Container
+Its best to do this in a container, becouse things car break and have problems. use distrobox.
+There is a script in the repo folder to automate this.

 ## 1. Download needed things
 As for 18.04.2022 those are working download links:
 - QT 5.15.2: https://download.qt.io/archive/qt/5.15/5.15.2/single/qt-everywhere-src-5.15.2.tar.xz